Welcome to the Violence Prevention, Victim Advocacy and Support (VPAS) Center

 HAVEN: Understanding Sexual Assault is a free online course that is required for all incoming new and transfer students.
 Please note that any student may take HAVEN: Understanding Sexual Assault.
 Be empowered and help us to end sexual violence!
 Take HAVEN!
 If you are interested in taking HAVEN or would like further information please contact Catherine Christy at 203.392.6946 or firstname.lastname@example.org.

-Trigger warning: the video below depicts a conversation about sexual assault
+Trigger warning: the videos below depict conversations about sexual assault and intimate partner violence

 *Please note that internet activity can be tracked and stored on the computer system being used.
 The "Exit" button at the top of the page will quickly direct you to the SCSU homepage, but does not remove the history of visiting this site.
 If you have any concerns, it is recommended that a public computer (such as the library) be used to access this site.